PatrykErNowak/befit-tracker/README.md

 View where you can manage diet by adding new meals manualy or search and add existing meals from data base with full data (calories, macronutrients, etc.)

+- Display all meals for specific date ✅
+- Display macronutrients intake summary for specific date ❌
-- Add custom meal ❌
+- Add custom meal ✅
 - Add meal from database based on search input ❌
 - Add meal from database based on natural language input, for example - '1 cup mashed potatoes and 2 tbsp gravy' ❌
-- Edit meal ❌
+- Edit meal ⚠️
-- Remove meal ❌
+- Remove dish ✅

 #### Places